Mister Peepers: Overview

 The principal's dithering wife, Mrs. Gurney, played by Marion Lorne, is kind and gracious, but absentminded.
 In one episode, Peepers injures his finger with a hammer, and Mrs. Gurney solicitously bandages his finger to at least five times its actual size.
 After Mrs. Gurney leaves the room, Peepers tells Nancy that the wrong finger had been bandaged.

 Tony Randall played history teacher Harvey Weskit.
 Popular and confident Weskit becomes the best friend of timid, bespectacled Peepers.
 In one episode, Weskit points out a packet of unopened love letters that women have sent him, complaining that he is always getting them.
 He begins to look inside Peepers' locker to see the stack of similar letters he expects to find there, and Peepers quickly closes the locker door, commenting that he has to keep the door closed so that they will not all fall out.

 Patricia Benoit, as Nancy Remington, is Peepers' love interest, although for a time, she seems unaware of his attraction to her.
 By February 1954, though, the couple's romance had progressed to the point of Mr. Peepers presenting Nancy with a photograph of himself, inscribed "Scientifically yours, Robinson".
 Peepers proposed on the April 18th episode, and the couple wed on the May 23, 1954, show.
 The marriage episode was one of the major television events of 1954.
 The American TV magazine TV Guide used the picture of the couple's television wedding on its cover page.

 Mister Peepers was aired live, on stage before an audience at the New Century Theatre, 932 7th Avenue, New York City—preserved in the form of 16 mm kinescopes.

 Wally Cox was somewhat typecast by the role of the mild-mannered Peepers, but continued on to a long career in films and television.
 He later starred in a comedy/adventure series, The Adventures of Hiram Holliday, and is remembered as the voice of the cartoon superhero Underdog.
 He is best remembered by game-show fans as a regular panelist on The Hollywood Squares from 1966 until his death in 1973.
 He also wrote and published a novel, Mr. Peepers (1955), based on scripts from the televised adventures of the character.

 Production

 David Swift created the show and wrote for it, along with Jim Fritzell.
 Fred Coe was the producer, and Hal Keith was the director.
 Bernie Green was the music director.

 Episode status

 Reportedly, 102 of the 127 episode Kinescopes of Mister Peepers survive.
-RetroTV aired episodes of the show on Wednesday mornings, but as of 2021, no longer does.
+RetroTV aired episodes of the show on Wednesday mornings, concluding in 2021.

+Twenty-six episodes running from July 3, 1952 — when Peepers first arrives as the new science teacher (Note: Episode name: "Mr. Peepers Gets a Job".) — until March 1, 1953, (Note: Episode name: "Hunting for an Apartment".) are available for streaming in Canada from Tubi TV.